 - You must certify each week that you wish to claim benefits

 Whether you certify online or by phone, you will be required to answer questions about your previous week's work activities.
 Questions include:

 - The amount of your gross earnings for that week

 - Were you able and available for work

 - Did you complete your required number of work search contacts

 Note: The first week you certify and are determined eligible for benefits is called your waiting week.
 You must certify the week to get credit for your waiting week, even though you will not receive payment for that week.
-(Waiting Week is currently waived due to COVID-19 pandemic)

 "IMPORTANT: If you knowingly collect benefits based on false or inaccurate information that you intentionally provided when you filed your claim, you are committing fraud.
 Read What is Unemployment Insurance Fraud to learn the penalties."